Diverticulitis: diet & treatments for support

 There is some evidence to suggest that probiotics may lead to improved symptoms of diverticulitis by modifying the gut microbiota in diverticular disease.
 However, if you have a pre-existing health condition such as diverticulitis, we would suggest speaking with your GP first before adding any supplements to your regime.

-Gut Works® is an advanced probiotic formula, which is made up of clinically studied live and friendly bacteria and prebiotics for complete gut health, relieving IBS and providing daily support for your digestion, brain and immune health.
-Research shows Gut Works® is 3x more effective than standard probiotic supplements, and 88% of people who take Gut Works® enjoy relief within 4 weeks or less.
+Gut Works® is an advanced probiotic formula, which is made up of clinically studied live and friendly bacteria and prebiotics for complete gut health, supporting IBS and providing daily support for your digestion, brain and immune health.
+DR.VEGAN's consumer survey shows Gut Works® was 3x more effective than standard probiotic supplements, and 88% of people who take Gut Works® feel the difference within 4 weeks or less.*

 Some people notice initial improvements and health benefits in their digestion within a few days of starting Gut Works®, however it can depend on your existing symptoms and for some it may take 2-4 weeks to begin to feel the difference.
 Learn more about how Gut Works® works.